bluesky/bluesky-queueserver/docs/source/index.rst

 ~~~~~~

 0. add logic to server to spawn RE worker with state based on current user
   a. what plans
   b. what devices
   c. where to publish documents to
   d. where to publish RE state to
   e. nanny process to restart etc
+1. harden / document protocol between server and
 1. add ability to publish the list of plans and devices available to a given user
 2. make queue mutable other than addition
 3. authentication + session logic